 On October 30, 2014, the owner of a property on which Crimson built a valve access vault filed an action against Crimson, claiming that Crimson's pre-existing pipeline easement did not authorize the construction of the vault.
 Crimson responded by filing a condemnation action on October 26, 2015 to acquire new easements for the vault and related pipeline, and the cases were consolidated into one action, Crimson California Pipeline L.P. v.
 Noarus Properties, Inc.; and Does 1 through 99, Case No. BC598951, in the Los Angeles Superior Court-Central District.
-The property owner has claimed damages of \$7,500,000.
-A legal issues trial relating to liability for damages is scheduled for July 12, 2021, and a jury trial to determine the amount of damages, if any, is scheduled for November 1, 2021.
+The property owner has claimed damages of \$7.5 million.
+A legal issues trial relating to liability for damages has been postponed, and a jury trial to determine the amount of damages. if any, is scheduled for November 1, 2021.
 Crimson is vigorously defending itself against the claims asserted by the property owner in this matter and, while the outcome cannot be predicted, management believes the ultimate resolution of this matter will not have a material adverse impact on the Company's results of operations, financial position or cash flows.

 In June 2016, Crimson discovered a leak on its Ventura pipeline located in Ventura County, California, at which time Crimson began remediation of the observed release and concurrently took the pipeline out of service.
 The pipeline was properly repaired and returned to service in June 2016.
 The remediation efforts are complete, the affected area has been restored, and Crimson has implemented a monitoring program for the area.
 In November 2018, Crimson was notified by the California State Water Resources Board of a Forthcoming Assessment of Administrative Civil Liability concerning alleged violations of the California Water Code related to this incident.
-Through pre-enforcement settlement discussion, Crimson and the California State Water Board reached a settlement requiring Crimson to pay a penalty of \$325,000, which is currently pending final approval from the State of California.
+Through pre-enforcement settlement discussion, Crimson and the California State Water Board reached a settlement requiring Crimson to pay a penalty which, in connection with final approval from the State of California, was set a \$330 thousand, (including incidental charges) and was paid subsequent to June 30, 2021.
 Pursuant to that settlement, annually Crimson also must perform certain ongoing monitoring obligations related to the condition of the affected barranca.
-Additionally, in July 2020 Crimson entered into a Stipulation of Final Judgment related to the same incident with the Ventura County, California Department of Fish and Wildlife, Office of Oil Spill Response, pursuant to which Crimson agreed to pay penalties of \$900,000 plus reimbursement of certain investigative costs.
-Half of this settlement was paid during 2020 prior to the Crimson Transaction, and the remainder will be paid in 2021.
+Additionally, in July 2020 Crimson entered into a Stipulation of Final Judgment related to the same incident with the Ventura County, California Department of Fish and Wildlife, Office of Oil Spill Response, pursuant to which Crimson agreed to pay penalties of \$900 thousand plus reimbursement of certain investigative costs.
+Half of this settlement was paid during 2020 prior to the Crimson Transaction, and the remainder was paid subsequent to June 30, 2021.